CurlsandCode/game_library/spec-js.md

 Specs:
 - [x] Use jQuery for implementing new requirements(game.js handles implementing jQuery for requirements)

-- [x] Include a show resource rendered using jQuery and an Active Model Serialization JSON backend.(renderScreenShot handles retrieving and rendering screenshot to DOM along with a next button to view next img via jQuery/AJAX)
+- [x] Include a show resource rendered using jQuery and an Active Model Serialization JSON backend.(renderScreenShot handles retrieving and rendering screenshot to DOM along with a next button to view next image via jQuery/AJAX)

 - [x] Include an index resource rendered using jQuery and an Active Model Serialization JSON backend.(both renderComments and renderPartial handle rendering the index of a resource to DOM)